nasa/PrognosticsMetricsLibrary/README.md

 ## Description of Output Metrics

+**Relative Accuracy** <br />
+Relative Accuracy is the measure of error in RUL prediction relative to the actual RUL.
+Prognostic algorithms with larger Relative Accuracies are more desirable.

 **Convergence** <br />
 The Convergence Metric determines the rate at which a Metric (ex: accuracy or precision) improves over time.
 As more information accumulates along with the system progression, it is assumed that algorithm performance also improves.
 Convergence is calculated by finding the distance between the origin and centroid of area under the curve for a metric.

+Smaller the distance, faster the convergence.
+Faster the convergence indicates higher confidence in keeping the Prediction Horizon as large as possible.

 ## Alpha-Lambda Performance Plot